Alameda Landing offers a variety of efficient and affordable commute options for employees, visitors and residents.

 West Alameda Transportation Demand Management Association

 The Alameda Landing Express is a free shuttle from Alameda Landing (stop is adjacent to Target on Fifth Street) to 12th Street on Broadway, conveniently located next to the 12th Street BART station in Oakland.
 The shuttle operates weekdays from 6:45a.m. to 10:00a.m. and 3:30p.m to 7:00p.m.
 The shuttle is equipped with exterior bicycle racks and seats 28 passengers.
+At this time, masks are required for passengers per Alameda County guidelines.

 The shuttle is also equipped with a Global Positioning System (GPS), so you can check actual arrival times for the shuttle on your phone!
 It’s simple: